ARION

 “All right, all right!” shouted the African wild dog in the third cell.
 She stepped close to the glassteel door and slammed her padded palm against its surface.
 “Spare us the lecture!
 You’ve said it all before!”

-“Yes, but it appears that none of you actually listened to what we said,” Rod supplied in a mocking tone.
+“Yes, but it appears that none of you listened when we said it,” Rod supplied in a mocking tone.
 “In one furry ear and out the other, completely bypassing the walnut-sized brains you all have.”

 “You all say that Carson volunteered,” said one of the other prisoners.
 The hyena rolled his shoulders and sat down on the bunk.
 “He was my friend and our children were growing up together, but in spite of waking up as a bobcat, being a hero was not something he would do.
 He had to have been coerced into doing it!”